 - Unhealthy parental behaviors and low monitoring of children’s activities

 - Susceptibility to messages from advertising and entertainment media

-Destination Hope: The Women’s Program is a leading drug, alcohol and dual diagnosis treatment center for women in South Florida.
-Their gender controlled facility and intimate size provides women with the nurturing, comforting environment they need in order to recover from their illnesses safely and healthily.
+Destination Hope is a leading drug, alcohol and dual diagnosis treatment center in South Florida.
+Their gender-controlled facility and intimate size provide a nurturing, comforting environment needed in order to recover from illnesses safely and healthily.

-Destination Hope also has a nutritionist on staff in addition to their highly trained clinicians and counselors to teach women the importance of healthy eating throughout their treatment.
-If there’s a women in your life who may have fallen victim to the co-occurring illnesses of eating disorders and substance abuse, please put her in touch with the caring folks at Destination Hope today at 1-866-808-7111.
+Destination Hope also has a nutritionist on staff, in addition to their highly trained clinicians and counselors, to teach patients the importance of healthy eating throughout their treatment.
+If there’s someone in your life who may have fallen victim to the co-occurring illnesses of eating disorders and substance abuse, please put her in touch with the caring folks at Destination Hope today.
 Give her someone to talk to so she no longer has to suffer in silence.